strapdata/elassandra/docs/elassandra/source/enterprise.rst

    ALTER TABLE twitter.tweet ADD es_query text;
    ALTER TABLE twitter.tweet ADD es_options text;

-Then you can query the associated Elasticsearch index directly in a CQL SELECT request like this (document *_type* is the cassandra table name).
+Then you can query the associated Elasticsearch index directly into a CQL SELECT request such as (document *_type* is the cassandra table name).

 .. code::